 ‘Brian at Yewdale kindly organised wide fabric samples for 3%, 5% and 8% screen fabric to be sent to us.
 They were as wide as the windows so I could stick the samples up and show them the different opacities and let them choose,’ said Ken.
 ‘It’s good to involve people because it shows you know what you’re talking about and some people might not understand why you used these types of fabrics.’

-It took Ken and his team around five hours to install all 54 blinds, which is no small feat by any exaggeration!
-Ken insists planning and preparation is key to his speed.
+It took Ken and his team around five hours to install all 54 crank-operated roller blinds, which is no small feat by any exaggeration!
+Ken insists planning and preparation are key to his speed.